 Palazzetto Pisani Grand Canal

-The rooms differ quite a lot from mid-range (double deluxe rooms are simple, but spacious, with courtyard view) at about USD$130 to high-end (executive suites with original Venetian decor, overlooking the Grand Canal) at USD$300-400.
+The rooms differ in price quite a bit.
+From double deluxe rooms that are simple, but spacious, with courtyard view at about USD$250 to executive suites with original Venetian decor, overlooking the Grand Canal at USD$900.